wagerfield/eslint-index/README.md

 }
 ```

 Alternatively, you can add `./node_modules/.bin` to your `$PATH`.

-This will allow you to use any node binaries within your project.
+This will allow you to use any node binaries within your project:

 ```
 cd some-project-with-eslint-index-installed